-I strive to meet you, your children, or your family exactly where you are, building a relationship grounded in trust and enlivened by creativity, humor and empathy.
-There is no one-size-fits-all approach to counseling, and I see each and every client as an unique individual.
+I strive to meet you, your children, and your family exactly where you are, building a relationship grounded in trust and enlivened by creativity, humor and empathy.
+There is no one-size-fits-all approach to counseling, and I see each and every client as a unique individual.
 This allows me to draw from various evidenced-based therapy models and techniques depending on your needs:

 I provide the following counseling services in both English or Spanish